Dr. Uma Rao, MD | Internal Medicine in Fresno, CA | Healthline FindCare

 Overview

-Dr. Uma Rao, MD is an Internal Medicine Specialist in Fresno, CA. They specialize in Internal Medicine, has 26 years of experience, and is board certified in Internal Medicine.
-They graduated from Bangalore Medical College, Rajiv Gandhi University Of Health Sciences and is affiliated with Adventist Health Hanford.
+Dr. Uma Rao, MD is an Internal Medicine Specialist in Fresno, CA. They specialize in Internal Medicine, has 41 years of experience.
+They graduated from Andhra Med Coll.

 Dr. Rao works at